dragan717080/Groceries/README.md

 NextAuth.js is an authentication library for Next.js applications.
 It supports various authentication providers like OAuth, JWT, and credentials-based authentication, making it easy to implement secure user authentication and authorization.

+- **Zustand**

+Zustand is a global state management library.
+It is less verbose and faster alternative to Redux for React and Next.js applications.

 3. Run `npm install`

 4. Run `npm run dev`